melt-umn/Abella-AG-Interface/silver_compilation/BasicEncoding.md

 ```

 The component relations combine the equation relations for each
 attribute declared by the component.
-For each attribute, either the
+For each attribute, the equation
-equation relation holds or the attribute's value is undefined.
-For
-our running example, this would be:
+holds.
+For our running example, this would be:
 ```
 Define wpd_node_Expr__host : nt_Expr -> node_tree -> prop by
   wpd_node_Expr__host Tree (ntr_Expr Node TreeCL) :=
-    (  ctx__Expr Tree (ntr_Expr Node TreeCL)  \/
+    ctx__Expr Tree (ntr_Expr Node TreeCL /\
-       access__ctx__Expr Node attr_no )  )       /\
-    (  val__Expr Tree (ntr_Expr Node TreeCL)  \/
+    val__Expr Tree (ntr_Expr Node TreeCL.
-       access__ia__Nt Node attr_no )  ).
 ```
 Note that we use the full relations, not the component relation.
 This
 relation is going to be what ensures all productions from all
 components have these host-introduced attributes obeying their
 equations, so we need to use the full relation which governs all the
 component relations.

-I thought about whether these disjunctions should be split across
-separate clauses.
-I decided against it because we sometimes don't
-care whether particular attributes are defined or not (e.g. if we're
-proving something about typing, we don't care if evaluation attributes
-are defined).
-Splitting them into separate clauses would lead to a
-lot of extra cases getting thrown in which are essentially equal.
-This way you can do case analysis just on whether the attributes in
-which you are interested are defined.

-I also thought about whether the disjunct for being undefined should
-explicitly include that the equation relation does not hold.
-I don't
-think we actually need that, since any clause in the equation relation
-which actually does something includes a precondition that the
-attribute must have a real value (`attr_ex`).
-If there is no
-precondition, we don't care whether the attribute has a value or not.

 Most relations built extensibly will replace their declared full
 relation in the composition with a definition with clauses which each